Ephdawg3374/nom-noms/README.md

 - Log in / Log out (demo account available too)
 - Search for locations by name, type, cuisine and city
 - View search results by search index or by interactive Google Maps view
+- Sort index items by rating, distance, or time
 - Access location pages from the index or map view
 - Filter search results by price range and distance
 - Create, read, edit, and delete location reviews